Bytom for beginner buyers: How to buy, sell and trade Bytom

 How and where to buy, sell and store Bytom Coins (BTM) in the UK.

 Bytom is a Chinese blockchain project that is developing a protocol to combine multiple assets into one blockchain solution.
 The aim is to facilitate the exchange of warrants, securities, bonds and a wide range of other digital assets between blockchains.

 Bytom Coins (BTM) are used to represent right of ownership of the Bytom platform and the right to use it.
-At the time of writing (April 2018), BTM is one of the world’s 30 largest cryptocurrencies by market cap, so read on to find out how Bytom works and how to buy BTM in Singapore.
+At the time of writing (April 2018), BTM is one of the world’s 30 largest cryptocurrencies by market cap, so read on to find out how Bytom works and how to buy BTM in the UK.

-You can buy BTM coins from several cryptocurrency exchanges, including:
+Where to buy BTMYou can buy BTM coins from several cryptocurrency exchanges, including:

 A step-by-step guide to buying BTM

 If you want to buy Bytom coins, here’s what you need to do:

 Step 1.
 Register for an account on a cryptocurrency exchange that lists BTM